phodge/nudge/README.md

 NUDGE
 =====

-A simple tool for telling an idle service to wake up and "do it's thing"
+A simple tool for telling an idle service to "wake up and do your thing."

 For example, you have a terminal window open on `computer1` where you want to monitor disk space free in `/tmp`.
 You could use a `while sleep 1` loop, or you